tracedelange/sales-console/README.md

 Inside the data-generation directory, you can find the python script used to generate db.json - The script makes use of two txt files that contain the corpus data for the fictional companies.
 The first is a list of 200,001 author names arrayed in a plain text file.
 Many of the customers are pulled directly from this list.
 The product names and the company name are generated using a text file containing a list of 6801 unique nouns.

 Each of these corpus files were downloaded from public repositories and are not the product of my own creation.
 The access, utilization, mutation, and display of these file contents was the original work of myself.
+The links for the data can be found in acknowledgements.

 # Installation